Do Rationalists Dream of Electric Art?

 The verified preliminary rate is low: 34 art-relevant posts out of 6,279, or 0.54%.
 That result survives the precision audit and remains the paper’s empirical floor.
 But the more revealing pattern is the distribution of that scarcity.
 Art is almost absent from the technical core and far more visible in the broader rationalist layer.

 The key descriptive fact is therefore not just “low frequency.”
-It is a 26x gap between core alignment and the rationalist public sphere.
+It is a 26× gap between core alignment and the rationalist public sphere (though the core-alignment numerator is a single post, making this ratio sensitive to small-count variation).
 The places where AI is most explicitly theorized as a technical governance problem almost never discuss art at all.
 The places where adjacent communities reflect on human life more broadly are where art becomes intermittently legible.

 Just as important, scarcity is not equivalent to contempt.
 The hand-audited corpus does not show a community repeatedly denigrating art.
 It shows a community that mostly routes attention elsewhere, then engages art through a small number of recurrent frames when it does appear.